-The presentation consists of the following three sections, plus an overview of human subjects research.
-Slides and videos from the present and past terms are available under each presentation description below.
-(Combined slides from 10 January 2017.)
+The presentation consists of the following topics delivered by four seasoned scholars and writers.
+Slides and videos from the present and/or past quarters are available under each presentation description below.
+(Combined slides from 16 July 2019.)

 This talk introduces the fundamental challenges of working in the knowledge domain and how academic writing is adapted to them.
 It discusses the need for having a clearly-defined purpose, for consistently placing contextual descriptions ahead of details, for accuracy, and for analyzing evidence as the means to answer a research question.
 The benefits and liabilities of the Internet as a research tool are explored.

 Scholars and students contribute to our understanding of important issues through their original analysis and research.
 To do so, they must discuss and build upon the work of others.
 Thus, as a student, it is inevitable that you will need to cite, quote, paraphrase, and summarize a potentially wide range of sources in your own writing.
 This presentation helps students understand how sources are used to develop better arguments, the norms and rules for using those sources, why those norms exist, and how to maintain academic integrity and avoid plagiarizing.

 This presentation offers a step-by-step guide to getting started on writing a paper, overcoming writer's block, and drafting and revising your writing.
 Good writing at every level involves discovery, planning, developing ideas, creativity, and revision.
 Students will learn a variety of techniques as well as receive sound advice on what to expect, how to cope, and how to excel while writing papers and building toward a successful thesis.